English for studies in economics and international policies

 Students should register on the iCorsi Platform, where slides, input material and practice exercises will be placed as the course progresses.

 Assessment is by final exam, which will include written and listening comprehension along with an essay or other written piece.
-Speaking skills will be assessed on group presentation towards the end of the course.
+Speaking skills will be assessed on final group presentation towards the end of the course.
 Consistent attendance and participation in class will also be reflected in the final grade.

 Students from all Master’s programmes of the Faculty of Economics, as well as Erasmus or exchange students, are welcome to attend.